Naveena Saraswathi Sabatham

 Naveena Saraswathi Sabatham is a 2013 Indian Tamil-language fantasy comedy film written and directed by K. Chandru.
-The film revolves around four men, played by Jai, VTV Ganesh, Sathyan and Rajkumar.
-Niveda Thomas was paired opposite Jai.
+The film stars Jai, Niveda Thomas, VTV Ganesh, Sathyan, and Rajkumar.
 The film was produced by Kalpathi S Aghoram, with cinematography by Anand Jeeva and musical composition by Prem Kumar.
+The film was released on 29 November 2013.
 It is not based on the 1966 film Saraswathi Sabatham.

 Plot

 The film begins from a Hindu mythological aspect, in a modern heaven where Lord Paramasivan orders Narada to pick four people for his Thiruvilaiyadal.
-The candidates picked are Ramarajan, a Siddha doctor; Ganesh, a helpless man who is the husband of a local female don; Gopi, a future politician and son of a selfish politician; and Krishna, a budding actor.
-Paramasivan and Narada see all the four's routines and premises on an iMac.
-Ramarajan falls in love with a singer Jayshree, and wins her heart.
-Engaged for marriage after 26 days, the four men plan to fix a bachelor party at Bangkok.
-When they reach Bangkok, they enjoy it and flirt with girls at the party.
+The candidates picked are Ramarajan, a Siddha doctor; Ganesh, the helpless husband of a local female don; Gopi, a future politician and son of a selfish politician; and Krishna, a budding actor.
+Paramasivan and Narada see all four routines and premises on an iMac.
+Ramarajan falls in love with a singer Jayashree, and wins her heart.
+Engaged to marry after 26 days, the four men plan to fix a bachelor party in Bangkok.
+When they arrive in Bangkok, they enjoy it and flirt with girls at the party.
 However, they are too drunk, and when they wake up, they find themselves abandoned on a tropical island in Bangkok.
 They try many ways to escape but are unsuccessful.
-Six months have elapsed, and Paramasivan gives them a final chance, which is a motorboat of pirates arriving to explore the island.
-The four of them beg them to take them to Chennai, but they refuse to help them and flee.
-The quartet fights the pirates back and escapes the island in the boat, abandoning the pirates on the island.
-After reaching Chennai, they have a happy ending except for Gopi.
+Six months have elapsed, and Paramasivan gives them a final chance: a boat of pirates arriving to explore the island.
+The four of them beg the pirates to take them to Chennai, but the pirates refuse and flee.
+The quartet fights the pirates and escapes from the island in the boat, abandoning the pirates on the island.
+After reaching Chennai, they have a happy ending, except for Gopi.

-When Ramarajan goes to his house, Kamaraj is happy to see that his son is alive.
-But Ramarajan sees that Kamaraj has married another woman in the meantime as a second wife.
-On the same day, Ramarajan finds out that Aravind Gautham is going to marry his girlfriend Jayashree and rushes to the marriage hall.
-Just as Ramarajan enters exactly that marriage hall, Aravind Gautham goes to tie the nuptial thread around Jayashree's neck with his hands.
-Before that, Ramarajan shouts and suspends the marriage.
+When Ramarajan returns home, his father Kamaraj is happy to see that he is alive, but Ramarajan learns that his father has married another woman as a second wife.
+On the same day, Ramarajan realizes that Aravind Gautham is going to marry Jayashree and rushes to the marriage hall.
+Just as Ramarajan enters the hall, Aravind Gautham goes to tie the nuptial thread around Jayashree's neck with his hands.
+Before this, Ramarajan shouts, suspending the marriage.
 Jayashree gets up from the wedding stage and happily runs to Ramarajan.
 Later, Ramarajan and Jayashree go to the wedding stage to get married.
-Ramarajan sits on the wedding stage with Jayashree after wishing Aravind Gautham, a software engineer who was already sitting there as a groom, that he would definitely get another nice bride.
-Then, with the blessings of everyone present there, Ramarajan ties the nuptial thread around Jayashree's neck and she willingly accepts it too.
-And the story of the film ends with Paramasivan and Parvati preaching to their people.
+Ramarajan sits on the wedding stage with Jayashree after wishing Aravind Gautham, a software engineer, already sitting there as the groom, that he would definitely get another nice bride.
+Then, with the blessings of everyone present, Ramarajan ties the nuptial thread around Jayashree's neck, and she willingly accepts it.
+The film ends with Paramasivan and Parvati preaching to their people.
 In a post-credits scene, the film mentions behind the scenes.